Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Introduction

 In this paper, we investigate a sample of this new class of post-RGB stars in the LMC, believed to be rapidly evolving to the PN stage.
-We also study a sample of post-AGB LMC stars discovered by \citet{kamath2015} for comparison, in order to investigate if the properties of the ejecta (e.g., mass, mass-loss rate, temperature, disk-to-shell mass ratio) are different in these two classes.
+We also study a sample of post-AGB LMC stars discovered by \citet{kamath2015}: hereafter KWVW15\footnote{According to KWVW15, ``shell" sources are those that show a double-peaked SED in the near-to mid-IR region, whereas the ``disk" sources do not show two distinct flux peaks but display a near-IR excess.} for comparison, in order to investigate if the properties of the ejecta (e.g., mass, mass-loss rate, temperature, disk-to-shell mass ratio) are different in these two classes.
 In order to understand the influence of a binary companion on the mass loss history and rapid evolution of a post-RGB star to the PPN stage, we model the circumstellar dust distribution of these objects, using their near to far-infrared SEDs.
-We chose objects classified as ``shell" or ``disk" sources from Kamath et al. (2015: hereafter KWVW15)\footnote{According to KWVW15, ``Shell" sources are those that show a double-peaked SED in the near- to mid-IR region, whereas the ``disk" sources do not show two distinct flux peaks but display a near-IR excess}.
+We chose objects classified as ``shell" or ``disk" sources from KWVW15.
 The presence of a disk and/or shell and the ratio of the shell to disk mass (when both can be identified) should help in understanding the physical processes contributing to the early evolution of these stars to the PN stage.

 The plan of this paper is as follows. \S\,\ref{targsel} describes the selection of sources for our modeling study, \S\,\ref{modsed} describes our modeling methodology, and \S\,\ref{prgbmod} and \S\,\ref{pagbmod} provide details of the SED modeling for each of our post-RGB and post-AGB objects.
 In \S\,\ref{discuss}, we provide a discussion of our modeling results, and \S\,\ref{conclude} gives our conclusions.